 Let kids time to decorate their Pinball machines.
 Stimulate their ideas showing all the items available (paper cups, pipe cleaners, bottle caps, markers, glitters, googly eyes, aluminium foils, odds and ends and all the materials and objects you can provide).
-If you have electronic kits available, like LittleBits or SAM Labs, you can suggest also: to add a point system mounting an ultrasonic or touch sensor and a LED display to count how many times an obstacles is reached/touched. to build a timer to help kids take turns while playing with the flippers. to add RGB leds or buzzer to the obstacle course as a form of decoration available.
 Optional 15' Gallery walk To spark creativity and share ideas, let each team show to the others its project focusing the attention on how the launcher and the obstacles will work.
 This is an opportunity to highlight how they can help other groups or to anticipate huge mistakes.